100 KM DEL SAHARA 24a Edition, 18-24 October 2026

 • Insurance medical-luggage

-SPECIAL race package (limited availability)
+OPTIONAL race package (limited availability)

-• Technical T-shirt with race logo
+- Technical T-shirt with the race logo

-• Hat with competition logo veil
+- Hat with logoed veil

 Italian competitors will receive the package directly to their homes before the start.